RELATES TO: KRS 194A.505, 205.520, 205.619, 304.14-640, 304.14-642, 38 U.S.C. 5503

 (c) The institutionalized spouse shall not be ineligible by reason of resources determined under paragraphs (a) and (b) of this subsection to be available for the cost of care in the following circumstances:

-1. The institutionalized spouse has assigned to the department his right to support from the community spouse;
+1. The institutionalized spouse has assigned to the department his or her right to support from the community spouse;

 3. The department determines that denial of eligibility would work an undue hardship.

 (d) After eligibility for benefits is established for the individual:

 1. During the continuous period in which an institutionalized spouse is in an institution and after the month in which an institutionalized spouse is determined to be eligible for a Medicaid benefit, the resources of the community spouse shall not be deemed available to the institutionalized spouse; and